IrinaBukley23/any-do-clone/my-app/README.md

 https://08f38d69.any-do-clone.pages.dev

 ## Developers
-**Ирина (irinabukley23)** - Team Lead, Developer
+**Irina (irinabukley23)** - Team Lead, Developer
-Сборка, Роутер, Стартовая (описание, о команде), локализация на два языка Страница досок
+CRA, Router, Starter (description, about the team), localization into two languages Boards page

 **Владислава (vladislava96)** - Developer
-header с виджетами,
+Header with widgets,
-Бэкенд с нуля до деплоя. Также проделала много работы по связи front части с backend.
+Backend from scratch to deployment.
+I also did a lot of work on connecting the front part with the backend.

-**Полина (sunnyfur)** - Developer
+**Polina (sunnyfur)** - Developer
-Авторизация, главная страница - каледарь, проекты, правый экран, формы с валидацией Проделал много работы по code review и типизации проекта.
+Authorization, main page - calendar, projects, right screen, forms with validation Did a lot of work on code review and project typing.

 ## Teamwork